 GSI is committed to providing comprehensive access to scientific knowledge, which is why the scientific management of GSI strongly supports the expansion of Open Access.

-GSI internal publication fund for Open Access (internal website)
+GSI internal publication fund for Open Access (internal only)

 On 22 February 2016, the GSI management adopted exploitation guidelines (in German; lead: Technology Transfer Office) and guidelines for dealing with inventions (in German; lead: Patents and Licences).
 These guidelines are part of the IP policy of the GSI.
 According to current planning, guidelines on the remuneration of inventors are to follow in the first half of 2021.
 The above information is for internal GSI use only.
 Please treat it confidentially and do not pass it on to external third parties.

 In general, scientific software should be released as freely as possible on a trusted infrastructure, if there is no exploitation option.
-Guidelines on licensing software: see link on the right (only internal).
+For more information, see Guidelines on licensing software (internal only).